justinliuforever/ProjectShootingBot_JHU/README.md

 ## Shooting bot

-This project uses YOLOv11 for object detection in images and videos.
+This project uses YOLOv11s (update from Yolov5) for object detection in images and videos.

 ## Setup